 To date, we have generated only limited revenues from commercialization.
-We have obtained regulatory approval for one product, Ebvallo, in the EU and the UK.
-We have out-licensed the commercialization rights to tab-cel (Ebvallo in the EU and the UK) to Pierre Fabre under the A&R Commercialization Agreement and we have sold certain royalty and milestone interests for the Initial Territory, subject to a specified cap, to HCRx pursuant to the HCRx Agreement.
-Our ability to generate revenues from commercialization and achieve profitability will be subject to the A&R Commercialization Agreement, the HCRx Agreement, the HCRx Agreement and depend on our commercialization partners' ability to successfully commercialize products, including any of our current product and product candidates, and other product candidates that we may develop, in-license or acquire in the future.
-Our ability to generate revenues from the sale of products and achieve profitability will also depend on a number of additional factors, including our ability to:
+We have obtained regulatory approval for one product, Ebvallo, in the EEA, Switzerland and the UK.
+We have out-licensed the commercialization rights to tab-cel (Ebvallo in the EEA, Switzerland and the UK) to Pierre Fabre under the A&R Commercialization Agreement and we have sold certain royalty and milestone interests for the Initial Territory, subject to a specified cap, to HCRx pursuant to the HCRx Agreement.
+Our ability to generate revenues from commercialization and achieve profitability will be subject to the A&R Commercialization Agreement, the HCRx Agreement and depend on our commercialization partners' ability to successfully commercialize products, including any of our current product and product candidates, and other product candidates that we may develop, in-license or acquire in the future.
+Our ability to generate revenues from the sale of products and achieve profitability will also depend on a number of additional factors, including our ability, or our commercialization partners' ability, to:

-•successfully complete development activities, including the necessary clinical studies with positive results;
+successfully complete development activities, including the necessary clinical studies with positive results;